 Sears was the architect of numerous innovative selling strategies that contributed to his company's development.
 In addition to his club plan, for example, he came up with what was known as the "Iowazation" project: the company asked each of its best customers in Iowa to distribute two dozen Sears catalogs.
 These customers would then receive premiums based on the amount of merchandise ordered by those to whom they had distributed the catalogs.
 The scheme proved to be spectacularly successful and it ended up being used in other states, too.

 Richard Sears had a genius for marketing and he exploited new technologies to reach customers nationwide via mail-order.
-At first he targeted rural areas: People had few retail options there and they appreciated the convenience of being able to shop from their homes.
+At first, he targeted rural areas: People had few retail options there and they appreciated the convenience of being able to shop from their homes.
 Sears made use of the telegraph as well as the mails for ordering and communicating.
-He relied on the country's expanding rail freight system to deliver goods quickly; passage of the Rural Free Delivery Act made servicing remote farms and villages even easier and less expensive.
+He relied on the country's expanding rail freight system to deliver goods quickly; the passage of the Rural Free Delivery Act made servicing remote farms and villages even easier and less expensive.